-- After this course, the participant will be able to visualize the vestibular and neurological pathways of varying assessments on the VNG and ICS systems
+- After this course, the participant will be able to describe the vestibular and neurological pathways of varying assessments on the VNG and ICS systems.

 |0-15 Minutes||introduction to oculomotor assessment using videonustagmography|

 |15-30 Minutes||oculomotor test battery comparison using ICS ChartR VNG and ICS Impulse|